matt32106/datacleaning/README.md

 ## How to use the run\_analysis.R script

 Instructions:
--   Set the working directory to the location of the run\_analysis.R file
+-   Download the run\_analysis.R file to your working directory
--   The unziped source data must be in a 'UCI HAR Dataset' directory in the same directory
+-   Download the source data https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and unzip it in the working directory (this create a 'UCI HAR Dataset' directory)
 -   From R studio do a `source("run_analysis.R")`
--   This R file produces a tidy data set of the source data
+-   The R script produces a tidy data set of the source data
 -   Check associated codebook here https://github.com/matt32106/datacleaning

 ## run\_analysis.R code